deadbeathd07/wmn/README.md

 ## Future improvements and updates:
 - dark theme debugging
 - development of sending push notifications from the server to the system
+- connecting the ability to sign in using Google and Apple accounts